meta-etcher/complex-music/README.md

 Both of these compositions employ the techniques described in this document and the accompanying paper linked in the introduction.
 The MP3 versions of the compositions are also embedded in the paper.

+_An additional set of generic musical examples will be added soon._

 ## License
 This project is licensed under the Apache 2.0 License.
 Please refer to the LICENSE file for more information and details.